 If you have one of the above and you are happy to declare that no changes have been made to your boat, which affect its stability, then you will meet the new requirements.

-NB: A GZ curve provided by the yacht designer is shown on an ORCi Stability & Hydrostatic Datasheet and is produced as part of the ISO 12217-2 calculations.
+NB: A GZ curve provided by the yacht designer is shown on an ORCi Stability & Hydrostatic Datasheet and is produced as part of click now viagra buy uk the ISO 12217-2 calculations.
 By itself, a GZ curve does not meet the YA Special Regs for stability!!!
 In other words, the ORCV will not accept a GZ curve provided by a yacht designer on its own.
 Supporting documentation from an inclination test will need to be provided to demonstrate that the boats resistance to capsize matches the designer’s data provided.

 Further Information (Should you do not have one of the above):

 1. Revalidate your boat's IMS certificate, by contacting Yachting Australia on 02 8424 7400 to discuss the process required.